AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/introduction.md

 title: AEM Adaptive Forms Core Components Introduction
 description: Create compelling enrollment experiences (forms) using the flexibility of the Adaptive Forms Core Components and deliver it with the power of Adobe Experience Manager.
 role: Architect, Developer, Admin, User
-exl-id: 6d0f2845-bbb8-4488-a254-b69d7a6290b1
 ---

 # Adaptive Forms Core Components Introduction {#adaptive-forms-core-components-introduction}

 Using the Adaptive Forms Core Components in Adobe Experience Manager, you can create compelling enrollment experiences by utilizing the flexibility and customization options available.

 ## Core Components  {#overview}

 In Adobe Experience Manager (AEM), components are the building blocks used to create pages and forms.
 They provide a simple and powerful way for authors to create and manage content, while also providing developers with the flexibility and extensibility needed to create custom components.

-The are designed to speed up development time and reduce maintenance costs for websites and forms, be flexible and can be easily customized to match the specific needs of a website and form.
+These are designed to speed up development time and reduce maintenance costs for websites and forms, be flexible and can be easily customized to match the specific needs of a website and form.

 The Core Components are also designed to be responsive and support a wide range of devices, including desktops, tablets, and smartphones.
 They also adhere to the latest web standards and best practices, making them a robust and reliable solution for creating web content.